Cintas Systems symbol Cintas Systems

 C

-Sales intake & follow-up systems
+Lead intake & follow-up workflows

 Capture inquiries from forms, chat, WhatsApp, email, or CRM; qualify contacts, route opportunities, trigger follow-up, and keep the sales process organized.